 Excel Inverse Matrix

-An inverse matrix is defined as the reciprocal of a square matrix that is a non-singular matrix or invertible matrix (determinant is not equal to zero).
+An inverse matrix is the reciprocal of a square matrix that is a non-singular matrix or invertible matrix (determinant is not equal to zero).
 It is hard to determine the inverse for a singular matrix.
-The inverse matrix in excel has an equal number of rows and columns to the original matrix.
+The inverse matrix in Excel has an equal number of rows and columns to the original matrix.

-One interesting thing about the inverse matrix is that by multiplying it with the original matrix, we will get the identity matrix that has all diagonal values equal to one.
-Inverse matrices are applied in the linear algebra in solving the equations.
-To determine the inverse of a matrix, different types of methods are available, including manual calculation and automated calculation.
-The automated calculation involves the use of Excel functions.
-Excel, the matrix inverse calculation process is simplified by applying an inbuilt function of MINVERSE in excel.
+One interesting thing about the inverse matrix is that multiplying it with the original matrix will get the identity matrix with all diagonal values equal to one.
+That is because inverse matrices are applied in linear algebra in solving the equations.
+Different methods are available to determine the inverse of a matrix, including manual calculation and automated calculation.
+The automated analysis involves the use of Excel functions.
+In Excel, the matrix inverse calculation process is simplified by applying an inbuilt function of MINVERSE in excel.

 How to Inverse a Matrix in Excel?

-Excel MINVERSE function is helpful in returning the array or matrix inverse.
+Excel MINVERSE function helps return the array or matrix inverse.
 The input matrix must be a square matrix with all numeric values with an equal number of columns and rows in size.
 The INVERSE matrix will have the same dimensions as the input matrix.

-Purpose: The purpose of this function is to find out the inverse of a given array
+Purpose: This function aims to find out the inverse of a given array.

 Syntax: The syntax of the MINVERSE function is

-Array: The array should consist of only either positive or negative numerical values.
+Array: The array should consist of only positive or negative numerical values.

 Uses